captainrex8/wikiracer8000/README.md

 ## High-level architecture

-This web application is built with `Node.js v12` using JavaSCript with ES6 features.
+This web application is built with `Node.js v12` using JavaScript with ES6 features.
 Some highlights of the packages used:
 - Web server / API functionality are enabled through the use of `express.js`.
 - Unit testing framework - `JEST`
 - Linter - `ESLint`